YounesChellaf/serveless-api/README.md

 ## Getting started

-The project is deployed on AWS and it's possible to check the results via this Postman link: https://www.getpostman.com/collections/0ca9ed8864e72b25b8dd
+The project is deployed on AWS and it's possible to check the results via this Postman link: https://www.getpostman.com/collections/92bc45c2b3556be5658b
-The get request accept start_date and end_date as params.
+The post request body contains start_date and end_date.

 For code evaluation you can clone the repository using: